racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/ConfigurationManagement/Home/GeneralConfigFunctions.md

 #General Configuration Functions

 The configuration of applications may be complex if you have to configure it via the command line.
-PyLabs gets rid of this complexity and offers you instead an easy to use configuration platform.
+Pylabs gets rid of this complexity and offers you instead an easy to use configuration platform.
-All PyLabs-compatible applications make use of this configuration platform.
+All Pylabs-compatible applications make use of this configuration platform.

 There are two sections where you can configure an application: